Skip to content

 Notably, take extra caution whenever a change is requested to how you previously sent payments to a person or organization.
 Scammers like to insert themselves into existing relationships and then direct that you change how or where payment is sent.
 Before replying directly to such a communication, and before sending payment, call to the original number for that person or organization to verify that the request is legitimate.
 However, if you find yourself a victim, don’t panic.
 You may be able to pursue civil action against entities that negligently handle personal or other information.

-The landscape of cyber negligence in Illinois demands a proactive approach from businesses to fortify their digital infrastructure and comply with pertinent laws.
+Illinois’ data breach laws and the landscape of cyber negligence in Illinois demands a proactive approach from businesses to fortify their digital infrastructure and comply with pertinent laws.
 However, consumers must be aware of the risk of cyber negligence when money changes hands.
 If you experience a cyber negligence issue, contact a professional.
 Dolan Law is a top-rated trial law firm with more than 40 years of combined experience representing victims of wrongdoing.

 About the Authors